jaideepcoder/solr2trec/README.md

 # solr2trec
-This is a Java package to retrieve solr results in TREC format
+This is a Java package to query solr and convert the results TREC format to evaluate the performance of the IR system.

+### Contributors
+* Sunandan Barman @sunandanbarman
+* Jaideep Bhoosreddy @jaideepcoder